tylercrews/gpt_card_analyzer/README.md

 # gpt_card_analyzer

 TO DO:
+✅ rotate your public api keys in firebase_options, and save them to github as secrets next time for security's sake.
+Figure out if they can be environment variables that can be gitignored here so you can still save them online without exposing them

 phase 1.
 Barebones necessities - making queries and writing to the google sheet, ✅ get program set up to make a query to either (one of) chatgpt or gemini